Wednesday, November 9, 2016

 These methods have also been shown to be useful for calming your body, decreasing your response to pain and increasing your threshold to pain.

-Practicing intuitive breathing methods will not only give you beneficial life tools, but they are also a great starting point for your growth and inner peace.
+Practicing intuitive breathing methods will not only give you beneficial inner tools, but these intuitive breathing methods are also a great starting point for inner growth and inner peace.

 Visit my website and click here to download free eBook.